-April 17, 2014 — Park University students, faculty and staff were recognized for their exceptional scholarly efforts from the 2013-14 school year at the University’s annual Honors Convocation on April 16.
-The event was held in the Graham Tyler Memorial Chapel on the University’s Parkville Campus.
+Park University students, faculty and staff were recognized for their exceptional scholarly efforts from the 2014-15 school year at the University’s annual Honors Convocation on April 15, held in Graham Tyler Memorial Chapel on the University’s Parkville Campus.
 In addition to a number of departmental academic honors, the University acknowledged outstanding students and faculty with a variety of special awards.

 The most prestigious honor bestowed on any student at Park University — the Outstanding Parkite Award

-— went to seniors Hayley Knappen (right) and Art Vollbrecht (left).
+— went to seniors Ray Kincaid (left) and Pauline Plantiveau (right).
 The Outstanding Parkite Award

 is given to one senior female and one senior male student on the University’s Parkville Campus who best exemplify the ideals of the University in their character, conduct, scholarship and student activity participation.
 The awards are endowed by Dr. Elliot F. Parker in memory of his parents, Albert George and Jessie Bewley Parker.